ibm-cloud-docs/assistant/system-entities.md

 - Percentage values are recognized as instances of @sys-number entities as well.
 If you are using separate conditions to check for both percentage values and numbers, place the condition that checks for a percentage above the one that checks for a number.

+  This workaround is not necessary if you are using the revised system entities.
+For more details, see [New system entities](/docs/services/assistant?topic=assistant-beta-system-entities).
+  {: note}

 - If you use the @sys-percentage entity as a node condition and the user specifies `0%` as the value, the value is recognized as a percentage properly, but the condition is evaluated to the number zero not the percentage 0%.
-Therefore, it does not return the expected response.
-To check for percentages in a way that handles zero percentages properly, use the full SpEL expression syntax `entities['sys-percentage']?.value` in the node condition instead.
+As a result, the `null` in the condition is evaluated to false and the node is not processed.
+To check for percentages in a way that handles zero percentages properly, use the expression `@sys-percentage >= 0` in the node condition instead.
+(Ignore any messages about an incorrect entity operator; the operator works.)

 - If you input a value like `1-2%`, the values `1%` and `2%` are returned as system entities.
 The index will be the whole range between 1% and 2%, and both entities will have the same index.